AgentLoneStar007/BOB-AI-Moderator/README.md

   - [ ] More stuff I'll think of later
 - [ ] Funny Stuff
   - [ ] I'll think of funny stuff to add later

+Note on the AI image scanner: It's a work-in-progress.
+Currently, it has known support for GIFs and SVGs, but support for other media formats isn't guaranteed till I test them all

 ### License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0